Generalizable Heuristic Generation Through LLMs with Meta-Optimization: Methodology

 \textbf{Population Management.} Individuals in the population are ranked by their utility scores.
 When a new candidate arrives, it is compared to the current worst-performing individual.
 If the candidate’s utility score is higher, it replaces that individual.
 After each insertion, the population is re-sorted to maintain the utility-based ranking.
 This structure is efficiently managed using a heap.

-\textbf{Optimizer Signature.} As shown in Fig. \ref{fig:improve_algorithm}, the optimizer $\mathcal{I}$ is formatted as a callable function that takes the following inputs: 1) \emph{population:} the population structure defined above, 2) \emph{utility:} a utility function that evaluates the performance of an individual and returns its utility score, 3) \emph{language\_model:} an LLM for generating heuristics or optimizers, 4) \emph{subtask\_prompt:} a task-specific prompt to guide the optimization, and 5) \emph{subtask:} a string specifying the name of the task.
-The optimizer returns the best individual discovered during the optimization process.
-Notably, this optimizer function is designed to support recursive invocation, allowing it to take its own implementation as input, such as through the population parameter in the first outer loop iteration.
+\textbf{Optimizer Signature.} As shown in Fig.~\ref{fig:improve_algorithm}, the optimizer is formatted as a callable function that takes the following inputs: 1) \emph{population:} the population structure defined above, 2) \emph{utility:} a utility function that evaluates the performance of an individual and returns its utility score, 3) \emph{language\_model:} an LLM for generating heuristics or heuristic-optimizers, 4) \emph{subtask\_prompt:} a task-specific prompt to guide the optimization, and 5) \emph{subtask:} a string specifying the name of the task.
+The optimizer function returns the best individual discovered during the optimization process.
+Notably, it is designed to support recursive invocation, allowing it to take its own implementation as input through the population parameter in the first outer loop iteration.